dammitcoetzee/lelbot-printerstep/README.md

 lelbot-printerstep
 ==================

-lelbot Stepper Driver, of a size appropriate for 3D printers.
+lelbot Stepper Driver Hardware, of a size appropriate for 3D printers.

 License
 =======